Amarillo, Texas: Utilities

 Drinking water is provided by the City of Amarillo and its Utilities Division.
 Amarillo's water supply used to come from both from Lake Meredith and the Ogallala Aquifer.
 Due to the lake's low water level, water is now only supplied by the aquifer.
 Lake Meredith is located northeast of Amarillo and in 2005 it contained at least 114 e9USgal of water.
 By 2011, lake levels had dropped so much due to the Texas drought that the Canadian River Municipal Water Authority voted to stop using it entirely.
-Increased rainfall in recent years has helped the lake regain much of its volume.
+However, increased rainfall in recent years has helped the lake regain much of its volume.
 Generally, the city's daily water production averages between 40–50 e6USgal.

 Collection and disposal of the city's trash and garbage are the responsibilities of the City of Amarillo's Solid Waste Collection and Solid Waste Disposal Departments.
-Amarillo's non-hazardous solid waste is collected and disposed of through burial in the city's landfill.
+Amarillo's non-hazardous solid waste is collected for burial in the city's landfill.
 The City of Amarillo also operates recycling collection centers, one located near the downtown area and four at fire stations in the city.
 Other utilities are primarily provided by private organizations.
 Natural gas is distributed by Atmos Energy.
 Electric power service is distributed by Xcel Energy, through its wholly owned subsidiary, the Amarillo-based Southwestern Public Service Company.
 Wired telephone service is mainly provided by AT&T. Cable television is primarily provided by Suddenlink Communications.